As a BCBA member, you can expand your knowledge, obtain additional opportunities and better fulfill your responsibility to clients.

 Continuing Legal Education

 To keep members current on recent developments in law and in compliance with the regulations of the Pennsylvania Supreme Court, Continuing Legal Education (CLE) seminars are presented throughout the year.
-There are an abundance of CLE courses available throughout the year during lunch and late afternoon seminars.
+There are an abundance of CLE courses available throughout the year.
 Typically, CLEs are sponsored by various sections of the organization.
 Reduced rates for BCBA members.

 Regular Updates on The Law